metayeti/MIDIFileWriter.js/README.md

 Valid instruments are: piano, chrome, organ, guitar, bass, string, ensemble, brass, reed, pipe, synthlead, synthpad, synthfx, ethnic, percussive, sfx.

 It is possible to create multitrack MIDI files.
 The export will be a [Format 1 MIDI file](http://www.music.mcgill.ca/~ich/classes/mumt306/StandardMIDIfileformat.html#BM2_2).
-The library automatically picks between Format 0 for single-tracked files and Format 1 for multi-tracked.
+The library automatically picks between Format 0 for single-tracked files and Format 1 for multi-tracked files.
 Each track must use a separate channel in order for notes to be played simultaneously:

 ```javascript
 // create a MIDI track on channel 0